top of page

 With this gorgeous weather we're having ATM let's have a look at some fun ideas for creative portraits.

-The much welcomed rain we had a couple of weeks ago has got the grass growing nice and tall, it's a bugger to mow but makes for some great photo opportunites and best of all it's everywhere.
+Now is the time to start thinking about having your family portraits taken now that the worst of the summer rain is over.
+Whilst it's a bugger to mow it does make for some great photo opportunites and best of all it's everywhere.
 There's often vacant lots of land around on the side of roads, in new developments and certainly in the rural areas to take advantage off.
 Sometimes it might take a photographers eye to see the potential of the scene, a bit of back lighting, selective blur, maybe a bit of lens compression but the rewards can be truly beautiful.
 Particularly with some late afternoon light.

 Golden hour in field of grass